Validity (logic): Arguments

 In this case, the conclusion contradicts the deductive logic of the preceding premises, rather than deriving from it.
 Therefore, the argument is logically 'invalid', even though the conclusion could be considered 'true' in general terms.
 The premise 'All men are immortal' would likewise be deemed false outside of the framework of classical logic.
 However, within that system 'true' and 'false' essentially function more like mathematical states such as binary 1s and 0s than the philosophical concepts normally associated with those terms.
+Formal arguments that are invalid are often associated with at least one fallacy which should be verifiable.

 A standard view is that whether an argument is valid is a matter of the argument's logical form.
 Many techniques are employed by logicians to represent an argument's logical form.
 A simple example, applied to two of the above illustrations, is the following: Let the letters 'P', 'Q', and 'S' stand, respectively, for the set of men, the set of mortals, and Socrates.
 Using these symbols, the first argument may be abbreviated as: